 - Professional website templates

-The catch: You still pay Etsy's payment processing fees on Pattern sales.
+You still pay Etsy's payment processing fees on Pattern sales.
 And building traffic to a standalone site requires significant marketing effort compared to leveraging Etsy's existing marketplace traffic.

 For most sellers, Pattern makes sense only if you already have an audience you want to direct to your own branded experience.